Days 4-7 of My Incentive Travel Experience in Africa

 The past two and a half days I’ve been in Johannesburg, the economic capital and gateway to Southern Africa.
-Although not as famous as other South African destinations, there is definitely plenty to do!
+Although not as famous as other South African destinations, there is definitely plenty to do outside of the hotel!

 Jo-burg, as the locals call it, offers excellent museums, art galleries and organized tours of historical and political interest.
 The shopping is Southern Africa’s best and a buzzing restaurant scene caters to all tastes.